 Although only 29 percent of Virginia's land area lies within the “Coastal Zone”, more than 60 percent of Virginia's citizens call it home.
-Virginia's 2010 population was 5,044,179.
+Virginia's 2010 coastal population was about 5.1 million.

 Virginia's coastal zone includes:

 - Parts of the Chesapeake Bay and Albemarle - Pamlico Sound watersheds.

 - 29 counties, 17 cities and 42 incorporated towns in "Tidewater Virginia", as defined in the Code of Virginia 28.2-100.